Skip to main content

 Recent Seminars in Christianity in Antiquity

-Facility in ancient languages is an essential skill for sophisticated research into Christianity in antiquity.
+Facility in ancient languages is essential for sophisticated research into Christianity in antiquity.
 We help our students acquire these skills by offering advanced, seminar-style reading courses in Greek, Latin and Syriac.
-Students spend two semesters studying late antique Greek, and a third semester studying late antique and early medieval Latin.
-In their fourth semester, students have the option of taking a second semester of Latin, or a semester of Syriac (introductory, intermediate, or advanced, depending on student needs).
+Students spend two semesters studying late-antique Greek and a third semester studying late-antique and early-medieval Latin.
+In their fourth semester, students can take a second semester of Latin or a semester of Syriac (introductory, intermediate, or advanced, depending on student needs).

 • Alexandria and Antioch: Late Antique Exegetical Cultures (Peter Martens)